zeinaolabi/recordily/README.md

 <img src="./readme/title2.svg"/>

-> Recordily is an application where unknown artist can upload and stream their music.
+> Recordily is an application where undiscovered artist can upload and stream their music.
 Recordily encourages artists to showcase their talent and show it to the word by hosting live events for people to enjoy.
 >